 - The intern may assist with collection development and evaluation of scores, sound recordings and books about music, digital projects, cataloging, exhibits, and information fluency instruction.

-Goal: To become familiar with the organization and operations of a Reference & Instruction Department of an academic library.
+Goal: To become familiar with the organization and operations of a Research & Instruction Department of an academic library.